-Anthony Woodville arrives with his bride and is suddenly a baron at twenty.
+Anthony Woodville arrives with his bride and is suddenly a baron at the age of 20.
 What will this mean to a village of renters?
 How will he cope with a destructive flood?
 Albin, a teen-aged peasant, fears the handsome lord will seduce the girl he wants to marry.
 Albin has no idea that he will have an exciting career following this lord.
 It will lead him through that maze of treachery we call the Wars of the Roses.

 Volume 2 of the Albin and the Jouster Series

 The big battle may be the standard climax of stories, but, for the survivors, it often introduces many new challenges.

 One untested archer in the king's host in 1461 is Albin Hayward.
 What will happen to Albin, as an injured teen on his own, far from home?
 The joy of finding his cousin Birdface is lessened by Birdface's broken leg.
 They must co-operate with strangers to survive.
 They also need the neighbor Albin wants least to co-operate with, his rival for the girl back home.